Skip to content

 The CMS Battle of the Books teams traveled to Emporia this past Friday to compete in the state competition.
 They have worked hard all year, reading the books from the William Allen White Award list to prepare for the competition.
 The CMS Tap Dancing Rabbits took 2nd place!
 All teams did a great job.

-15 days ago, Clark Middle School
+about 2 months ago, Clark Middle School

 Book Buddies